BliepMonster/CBPP/README.md

 ## IMPORTANT

 Some statements or expressions may function weirdly when compared to other languages:
-* And/or/xor operators use only one symbol (& is logical and, not bitwise and)
 * And/or operators do not short-circuit
 * !!!
 Return statements do not exit the function !!!
 ```